Write a Cookbook For Yourself

 CreateSpace.com is a subsidiary of Amazon.com and is another way to self-publish your book.
 A great benefit to using CreateSpace is that you can have an ISBN number assigned for free.
 I paid $150 for my ISBN before I found that out.
 Another benefit to using CreateSpace is that they make it very easy for you to sell your book on Amazon.com.
 At this time, they only offer standard paperback binding.

 Most online publishers will have forums that offer advice on how to format your book and make it look like a professional effort.
 You can purchase an ISBN number at www.myidentifiers.com and have your book available for sale by online booksellers.
 If you use CreateSpace to build your book, you can sell it on Amazon.com and get an ISBN assigned at no charge.
+For a small additional fee, your book can be available in the online catalogs of other book sellers as well.

 There are free software programs available on the Internet that allow you to convert your book into an E-book so your friends with Kindles will always have a copy nearby.
 The E-book can also be sold through Amazon's Kindle Direct Publishing.
+CreateSpace accepts PDF files as well as Microsoft Word and other formats.

 I don't want to give the impression that writing a cookbook is an easy task.
 It is a lot of work, but holding the fruit of your labor in your hand is a very rewarding experience.
 I update the book from time to time when I've amassed more tried and true recipes.